All SDR Software of Which I am Aware.

 Modes not yet supported by these SDR programs.

 Helping to identify them http://wiki.ham-radio-deluxe.com/index.php?title=DigitalSignals

 Hear and see digital modes.
 This is a Ham Radio deluxe ( http://www.ham-radio-deluxe.com/

 ) Wiki.
 PSDR is one of HRD's supported radios.
 DM780 is HRD's digital mode

 module.
 Also http://www.w1hkj.com/FldigiHelp-3.12/Modes/index.htm

 with an SDR program.
-The problem is going to be getting audio from one to
+The problem is linking audio from one program to

 them together by audio cables.
 I have found that three USB audio